 ASU Computer Science Capstone, 2021-22

-In a return to ASU’s Computer Science Capstone program this team is working with Ezio and Grant to provide data capture and presentation through a new SIMOC back-end to the dashboard web interface for real-time monitoring of the SAM Mars habitat environment.
-Each team member has received an Adafruit data sensor array and is actively engaged in the development of Python and Javascript to enable this dynamic upgrade to the SIMOC model.
+In a return to ASU’s Computer Science Capstone program this team worked with Ezio and Grant to develop “SIMOC Live”, a version of SIMOC that captures air quality data in real-time through a new back-end.
+The first implementation of SIMOC Live was demonstrated for the Analog Astronaut Conference in May ’22.
+In May of ’23 a more robust version of SIMOC Live monitored the air quality of the hermetically sealed and pressurized SAM Mars habitat research vessel at Biosphere 2.
+Each team member received an Adafruit data sensor array and was actively engaged in the development of Python and Javascript to enable this dynamic upgrade to the SIMOC simulation.

 ASU Computer Science Capstone, 2017-18